-Actress Drew Barrymore and television personality Clinton Kelly celebrate their birthdays Feb.
-22.
+Actress Drew Barrymore and television personality Clinton Kelly are celebrating their birthdays today.

 Drew Barrymore, 39

-Actress, screenwriter, director, producer, model and author Drew Barrymore is 39 today.
-Born into a family of entertainers, Barrymore appeared in an advertisement at 11 months old.
-She had a minor part on TV's The Waltons and made her film debut in Altered States (1980).
-Her breakout role was in Steven Spielberg's E.T. the Extra-Terrestrial.
+Actress, screenwriter, director, producer, model, and author Drew Barrymore turns 39 today. born into a family of entertainers, Barrymore appeared in an advertisement at 11 months.
+She had a minor part on TV’s The Waltons, and made her film debut in Altered States (1980).
+Her breakout role was in Steven Spielberg’s E.T. the Extra-Terrestrial.
 Barrymore had a troubled childhood, which involved drug and alcohol abuse and two trips to rehab.
-She wrote an autobiography entitled Little Girl Lost.
+She wrote the autobiography entitled Little Girl Lost.

 Barrymore is married to art consultant Will Kopelman.
 They have a daughter, Olive Barrymore Kopelman, and are expecting their second child.

 Clinton Kelly, 45

 Fashion consultant/designer, author, and television personality Clinton Kelly turns 45 today.
 Kelly hosted a QVC program and worked as a freelance writer for several New York publications.
 He was editor at Marie Claire, deputy editor at Mademoiselle, and executive editor of Daily News Record, a men’s fashion magazine.

 Kelly replaced Wayne Scot Lukas on TLC’s What Not to Wear, working alongside Stacy London. in 2008, he was a guest consultant on the TLC reality series Miss America: Countdown to the Crown. in 2011, he became a co-host on ABC’s The Chew.